4 October – 22 April 2018

-The Science Museum and Bagri Foundation present an eclectic range of events, talks and screenings exploring Indian science, technology and innovation celebrating the diverse cultural fabric of India as part of the Museum’s Illuminating India season.
+Presented by the Science Museum in partnership with the Bagri Foundation, we were delighted to present an eclectic range of performances, talks and screenings exploring Indian science, technology and innovation which celebrated the diverse cultural fabric of India.

 The Illuminating India season was a celebration of India’s contribution to science, technology and mathematics throughout the world.
 Alongside this were free exhibitions Photography 1857–2017and 5000 Years of Science and Innovation, and a series of new works by artist Chila Kumari Burman‘s commissioned in response to the theme.
 The events we supported included:

 29 November 2017

 This evening celebrated the science, sounds and spirit of India at the Science Museum Lates!
 With Garba Folk Dance and a Silent Disco with DJ Wondergupta, visitors created their own Rangoli and Kolam patterns, enjoyed Indian folk and blues and showed off their cricket skills.

 India Illuminated + A Private Tour of 5000 Years of Science and Innovation 3 February 2018, The Hans Rausing Lecture TheatreGain exclusive access to the 5000 Years of Science and Innovation exhibition with a private out of hours curator lead tour and enjoy three conversations focusing on various aspects of Indian science with curator Matt Kimberley; Dr Aarathi Prasad, biologist, writer and presenter; and author John Keay, one of Britain’s leading historians of British India and a Fellow of the Royal Geographical Society.
 The Man Who Knew Infinity